naev/naev/docs/manual/sec/plugins.md

 The important fields are listed below:

-* `name`: contains the name of the plugin.
+* `name`: attribute that contains the name of the plugin.
 This is what the player and other mods will see and use to reference the plugin.
 * `author`: contains the name of the author(s) of the plugin.
 * `version`: contains the version of the plugin.
 This can be any arbitrary string.
 * `description`: contains the description of the plugin.
 This should be easy to understand for players when searching for plugins.